- We advise you to exercise normal safety precautions in Kazakhstan.

 Where to get help

-Australian does not have an embassy or consulate in Kazakhstan.
-By agreement between the Canadian and Australian Governments, the Canadian Embassy in Astana provides consular assistance to Australians in Kazakhstan.
-This does not include the issuing of Australian passports.
-You should register your presence with the Canadian Government.
+Australia does not have an embassy or consulate in Kazakhstan.
+By agreement between the Canadian and Australian governments, the Canadian Embassy in Astana, provides consular assistance to Australians in Kazakhstan.
+This service includes the issuance of Provisional Travel Documents.
+Contact details are:

 Canadian Embassy, Astana

-You can also obtain consular assistance through the Australian Embassy in Moscow.
+You can also obtain consular assistance through the Australian Embassy in Russia.

 Australian Embassy, Moscow